codecentric/net_core_admin/readme.md

 The displayed NAME is the concrete type, e.g. a DataProvider The Alias contains the Type we registered for, e.g. IDataProvider.

-In case of Lists of objects, a " | <Number>" is appended, since Actuator does not know of this concept.
+In case of Lists of objects, a " | 1" is appended, since Actuator does not know of this concept.
 The Type might not be accurate, especially for Factories.
 Due to the DI limitations, it is not possible to show Dependencies.

 ## Todo

 1. Add more endpoints
 1. Doku
 1. Auth